 The College is committed to observing the importance of sector measures and indicators and uses data available on the Gov.UK website which looks at measures such as success rates for a range of subjects and types of delivery, for example apprenticeship programmes.
 The College is required to complete the annual Financial Record for the Education and Skills Funding Agency ("ESFA").
-The College was assessed by the ESFA as having "Requires Improvement" financial health grading in October 2019, which is considered to be an acceptable outcome given the changes made over the last two years.
+The College was assessed by the ESFA as having "Requires Improvement" financial health grading in October 2019, which was considered to be an acceptable outcome given the changes made in the previous two years.
+With the results now shown in these accounts, the College has an automatically calculated financial health score of Good for FY2021.